-Join James Williamson for an in-depth discussion in this video The importance of content, part of Web Design Fundamentals.
+Join James Williamson for an in-depth discussion in this video The importance of content, part of Introduction to Web Design and Development.

 - One of the biggest recent shifts in web design…has been the increased focus on content.…In the past, it was common for designers…to create site mockups that simply indicated…content through the use of placeholders.…Most of the design and approval process…would move forward this way.…Often with the finished content only being…added at the very end of the development phase.…That type of workflow no longer works…for modern web development.…Today, sites are consumed across a…multitude of devices and context.…